Defining Life Settlements

 These changing circumstances could include the following:

-- The insured may have outlived the beneficiaries the policy was originally intended to protect.
+The insured may have outlived the beneficiaries the policy was originally intended to protect.

-- Premiums may have become unaffordable and unless sold as a Life Settlement the insured may have to let the policy lapse.
+Premiums may have become unaffordable and unless sold as a Life Settlement the insured may have to let the policy lapse.

-- The insured may be financially secure and have no further need for the policy.
+The insured may be financially secure and have no further need for the policy.

-- The insured may wish to make a gift of the monetary value of the policy while they are still alive.
+The insured may wish to make a gift of the monetary value of the policy while they are still alive.

-- The insured is considering whether or not to lapse or surrender the policy for its cash surrender value.
+The insured is considering whether or not to lapse or surrender the policy for its cash surrender value.

-In circumstances where the alternative for the insured is to let the policy lapse and lose a potentially large portion of the premiums which have been paid on the policy, a Life Settlement is an attractive option.
+Certainly, in circumstances where the alternative for the insured is to let the policy lapse and lose a potentially large portion of the premiums which have been paid on the policy, a Life Settlement is an attractive option.